allefeld/pandoc-defaults/python/README.md

 In addition, [Pandoc](https://pandoc.org/installing.html) has to be installed for the actual processing.

 The program uses [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) to colorize its output.
 They are supported in recent versions of the Windows Console, but earlier versions may need special configuration.

+***

+This software is copyrighted © 2022 by Carsten Allefeld and released under the terms of the GNU General Public License, version 3 or later.